-For the Coalition's I.T. policies and procedures, these citations apply and more information can be found in the annual OEL Grant Award Agreement:
+For the Coalition's IT policies and procedures, these citations apply and more information can be found in the annual DEL Grant Award Agreement:

-- Computer-related Crimes, Chapter 815, F.S - 2 CFR 200.335, Methods for collection, transmission and storage of information - OEL IT Security Manual (Program Guidance 300.01) - OEL Program Guidance 101.02, Records Confidentiality - OEL IT Security Policy 5.05 - OEL IT Security Policy 5.05.02, IT Security/Risk Mitigation Services - OEL Grant Agreement
+- Computer-related Crimes, Chapter 815, F.S - 2 CFR 200.335, Methods for collection, transmission and storage of information - DEL IT Security Manual (Program Guidance 300.01) - DEL Program Guidance 101.02, Records Confidentiality - Chapter 60GG-2 FAC State of Florida Cybersecurity Standards - DEL Grant Agreement

 (Note: Please find these referenced documents/regulations in the "Referenced Documents-Regulations" folder in the "Policies and Procedures" folder located in the Coalition "Company Share" drive.
 Contact the Coalition Grants and Operations Manager should there be any difficulty in finding a document or regulation.)